Updated 2 May 2025

-Quarterly consumer price inflation rose by 0.2% in the September quarter 2024, resulting in an annualised inflation rate of 2.8%.
+Quarterly consumer price inflation rose by 0.9% in the March quarter 2025, resulting in an annualised inflation rate of 2.4%.
 This marks the lowest annual inflation rate observed since the first quarter of 2021.

 The Consumer Price Index (CPI) measures changes in the price of a ‘basket’ of goods and services which account for a high proportion of expenditure by metropolitan households.
 Comprehensive CPI data is published by the Australian Bureau of Statistics quarterly, while a reduced price survey is conducted every month to supplement the quarterly data.